** Zopa review updated December 24th, 2020 **

 Low Rates For Increased Risk / Removal Of Safeguard Provision Fund

-If you decide you want to exit your loans, be prepared to pay Zopa’s 1% exit “admin” fee.
+If you decide you want to exit your loans, be prepared to pay Zopa’s 1% exit “admin” fee plus a possible Market Adjustment Fee.
+The Market Adjustment Fee is to offset any interest rate differences from your old loan interest rate to the current rate.
+(See the explanation in the fee section earlier in the review).
 Whilst I understand why Zopa has exit fees, I still dislike them.

 Higher Demand Can Mean It Can Take Time To Become Invested

 This is true for both new investments and re-investments.
-If your money is sitting in a queue like mine is here…:
+If lender demand becomes high, your money could be placed into a queue:

 …you won’t earn any interest.
 Under normal lending conditions, the amount of money in my queue is relatively small.